 “Those are my principles, and if you don’t like them… well, I have others.”

-And, yes, the ebook version is now available on Amazon and Smashwords.
+The ebook version is available on Amazon and Smashwords.

 Dirt: the most misunderstood philosophy in the western world.